Deadline to leave Dakota Access Pipeline site draws near

 Story highlights

+- A handful of tents frozen to the ground set ablaze so they could be removed

-- North Dakota Gov. Doug Burgum issued his evacuation order on February 15
+- North Dakota Gov. Doug Burgum issued his evacuation order last week

-- North Dakota officials have set up a travel assistance center to help protesters

-Cannonball, North Dakota (CNN)As Wednesday's deadline set by the governor to evacuate the Standing Rock camp site looms, a number of Dakota Access Pipeline protesters have vowed to stay put.
+Cannonball, North Dakota (CNN)As Wednesday afternoon's deadline to evacuate the Standing Rock camp site looms, a number of Dakota Access Pipeline protesters have vowed to stay put.

-Last week, Gov. Doug Burgum signed an emergency evacuation order of the property to allow private contractors to remove waste from the Oceti Sakowin camp area, which officials say is in floodplain.
+Last week, North Dakota Gov. Doug Burgum signed an emergency evacuation order of the property to allow private contractors to remove waste from the Oceti Sakowin camp area, which officials say is in a flood plain.
+The order said that warm temperatures have accelerated snowmelt and increased the risk of flooding, and that those in the flood plain are at risk of personal danger.

 Burgum's order comes as the project moves closer to completion after the US Army Corps of Engineers recently granted an easement for the last stretch of the 1,172-mile-long pipeline bitterly opposed by Native Americans and environmentalists.

+About 100 people voluntarily marched out of the protest camp near Cannon Ball ahead of Wednesday's 2 p.m.
+CT (3 p.m.
+ET) deadline.
+The protesters chanted, waved flags and played drums as they left.

+A handful of tents were set ablaze Wednesday morning.
+Tribal member Kaooplus Enimkla Thunder and Lightning said that some of the tents were frozen into the ground and had to be burned to be removed.

-The day before the deadline, nearly all the yurts were gone at the Oceti Sakowin camp.
-Some teepees were stripped to the poles and the landscape was a muddy mess, with heaps of trash in some areas.
-Many protesters have left but a select few who refused to budge said they don't believe the fight is over.
+On Tuesday, nearly all the yurts were gone at the camp.
+Some tepees were stripped to the poles and the landscape was a muddy mess, with heaps of trash in some areas.

+Many protesters have left, but a few who refused to budge said they don't believe the fight is over.

 "I'm not going anywhere.
 I carry a knife with me all the time.
 But I am handing that over so that I have no weapons on me.
-I will stay and pray even if they come to remove us," Valerie Armstrong, 36, of Sherman, Texas, said Tuesday.
+I will stay and pray, even if they come to remove us," Valerie Armstrong, 36, of Sherman, Texas, said Tuesday.

 Instead of leaving, Armstrong was busy building a tiny wooden house.